Speed Freak Killers: In popular media

 This case was featured on episode 178 of the series American Justice, "Vanished", which first aired September 4, 2002.
 With the episode's 2002 production date, newer details relating to this case were not a part of the program.
-Two of the victims' families (the Wheelers and Vanderheidens) did not yet know where their daughters' bodies were, and Herzog was (still) serving a 78-year sentence.
+Two of the victims' families (the Wheelers and Vanderheidens) did not yet know where their daughters' bodies were, and Herzog was still serving a 78-year sentence.

-In 2013, popular British true crime television program Born to Kill? made an episode about the deadly duo.

-The story was covered on the 2015 episode “Where Evil Lives”, on the crime documentary series On the Case with Paula Zahn.
-The episode included updates on Herzog’s release and suicide, and the discovery of victims’ remains, including Wheeler and Vanderheiden—with comments from Wheeler‘s and Vanderheiden’s families.

-In 2022, a Parcast production titled ‘Serial Killers’ chronicled the murders and lives of both Herzog and Shermantine in an episode titled ‘Speed Freak Killers’.
+In 2013, popular British true crime television program Born to Kill? made an episode about the pair.
+The story was covered on the 2015 episode “Where Evil Lies”, on the crime documentary series On the Case with Paula Zahn.
+The episode included updates on Herzog's release and suicide, and the discovery of victims’ remains, including Wheeler and Vanderheiden—with comments from Wheeler's and Vanderheiden's families.
+In 2022, a Parcast production titled Serial Killers chronicled the murders and lives of both Herzog and Shermantine in an episode titled "Speed Freak Killers".